 Maternity Benefit is payable to insured women immediately before or after confinement or to a husband whose wife cannot qualify on her own.
 Maternity Benefit is divided into two categories:

 A Maternity Grant is payable after confinement.
 This benefit is paid to the woman or to the husband of a woman who does not qualify for a benefit.
 The woman or her husband must have paid 50 contribution weeks at any time after being registered with the NIS.
+Being employed at the time is not a qualifying condition for this benefit.

 An insured person may be disqualified from receiving a Maternity Benefit if she: